 A. The Common Core has really raised the bar for students in this country and in doing so has raised the bar for teachers…What I think ESSA is allowing states to do is to figure out an accountability system that is more supportive of teachers.

 The other thing ESSA is allowing and really speaking to is this idea that students can be measured on a variety of measurements – not just achievement, which is an important piece.
 But, we also know that social and emotional learning is an important piece, for students to learn.
+(See below for specific changes in math and English language arts instruction.)

 Q. What are some of the challenges educators face in teaching the new standards?